 There are lots of great media opportunities out there; whether it’s interviews and comments on what’s currently in the news or looking for business profiles in magazines and online, seek out ways to get your name (and face) into the media.
 A good PR tip: search for #journorequest on Twitter and you’ll uncover a whole world of opportunities for both large and small business PR campaigns.

 Writing blogs on your specialist subject is a great way to showcase your expertise.
 Even better if you have a strong opinion on a specific subject… controversy always gets people talking!
 Put them on your own website, but also look at providing guest blogs for other websites; both of which not only support your expert status, but can help boost your SEO too!

 4. Enter awards

-Entering industry awards, not just for your business but yourself too, is a brilliant want to give yourself credibility as an expert.
+As an award-winning PR agency owner I would say this, but entering industry awards, not just for your business but yourself too, is a brilliant want to give yourself credibility as an expert.
 Obviously look at your industry awards, but also wider business celebrations that can help put you – as a business professional – in the spotlight.

 5. Share other people’s content

 And, as an added bonus, my final piece of advice is to share other people’s content.
 Yes, sounds weird but aligning yourself with others across your industry is another brilliant way of building your own profile, especially when they share and repost your content!

 A simple, yet effective, start to your strategy, whether working on a large or small business PR campaign, but if you want to take it to the next level, get in touch and find out how we can help you strengthen your industry profile.